-It is critical that you understand the IRA investment restrictions set forth by the IRS.
-For example, your IRA cannot invest in jewelry.
-The IRS does not permit collectibles in IRAs.
-And, only certain types of coins are approved for IRAs.
-Make sure you research before you invest.
-Check with a professional for advice on precious metals that are IRS-approved assets.
+It is critical to understand IRA investment restrictions set forth by the IRS.
+For example, jewelry cannot be purchased in your IRA.
+Anything deemed a collectible by the IRS is not permissible.
+Also, only certain types of coins are approved holdings in IRAs.
+So, make sure you do your research before you invest.
+But you should always check with the proper professional to ensure any precious metals you’re considering are IRS-approved assets.

 Even in times of economic challenges, you can make sensible investments in tangible assets with gold IRAs that have the potential to build wealth for your retirement.
 Gold is often touted as a potential hedge of sorts to stock market downturns, as the cost of gold typically rises during these times.
 So, it’s worth considering.

 If you’d like more information on investing with a gold IRA, contact Advanta IRA.

 How Safe Are Your Retirement Savings When Stocks Tumble?